etnperlong/matrix-puppeteer-line/puppet/README.md

 `cycle_delay` specifies the period (in milliseconds) at which Puppeteer should view chats to check on their read receipts.
 Only chats with messages that haven't been fully read need to be checked.

 ### `xdotool`
 Set `use_xdotool` to `true` to allow the Node process to manipulate the mouse cursor of the X server it runs in.
 Requires the `xdotool` utility to be installed.
-Highly recommended, especially when running in a virtual X server.
-Its default value is `false` so that running in a non-virtual X server won't interfere with a real mouse cursor.
+Highly recommended, especially when running in a background X server.
+Its default value is `false` so that running in a non-background X server won't interfere with a real mouse cursor.

-`jiggle_delay` specifies the period (in milliseconds) between "jiggling" the mouse cursor (necessary to keep the LINE extension active).
+`jiggle_delay` specifies the period (in milliseconds) for "jiggling" the mouse cursor (necessary to keep the LINE extension active).
 Only relevant when `use_xdotool` is `true`.

 ### DevTools
 Set `devtools` to `true` to launch Chromium with DevTools enabled by default.